 Without a unique trait, your application will just become one of the millions of apps that don’t get even a hundred downloads.
 While mobile applications are a great way to sell, promote, and earn money, this is also an extremely competitive area.

-Try to translate your uniqueness in different marketing channels, like social media, app store and your own website if you already have one.
+Try to translate your uniqueness into different marketing channels, like social media, app store, and your own website if you already have one.